guanquann/tp/docs/DeveloperGuide.md

 - **Alternative 2:** Favourite contacts can be sorted to be above, with non-favourites below but still visible.
     - Pros: Allows users to see all contacts, with favourites at the top for easy access.
     - Cons: May result in confusion regarding the ordering of contacts.

+#### Implementation

+1. **Command Parsing:** The `ListFavouriteCommandParser` interprets the user input and creates an instance of `ListFavouriteCommand`.
+2. **Filtering:** Upon execution, `ListFavouriteCommand` updates the filtering rule through the model to show only favourite contacts.
+3. **Output Generation:** The newly filtered list of contacts is then displayed to the user along with a success message.

 #### Sequence Diagram